 How do you choose one option out of several on your shortlist?
 How do you know which one is best suited to your vaping needs?

-- How important is battery life?
 In general, bigger batteries last for longer.
 So if you’re looking for the most portable e-liquid vape pen you can find, you’ll probably end up with one that only has a limited battery life.
 Choose one with a higher capacity (a higher number before the “mAh”) and the battery will last longer between charges, but it will be bigger too.
 We’d recommend prioritizing battery life, but ultimately it’s up to you which you see as more important.

 Some vapers are looking for big clouds, while others are just looking for something reasonable to help them quit smoking.
 Although these two aren’t mutually exclusive, it’s generally the case that sub ohm coils produce bigger clouds, and many smokers are looking for something a bit more discreet.
 Sub ohm vape pens are preferable for many long-term vapers, but if you’re just looking for something to help you quit smoking, then you don’t necessarily need one.

 Tied to the previous point, smokers inhale “mouth to lung,” which is a two-stage process, whereas longer term vapers tend to inhale “direct to lung,” a one-stage process.
 In general, sub ohm vape pens are geared for direct to lung inhales, which may feel unnatural to a smoker at first and lead to some coughing.
 If you want something with a tighter draw more suited to new vapers, choose a “mouth to lung” vape pen.

-- What e-juice will you be vaping?
 Modern e-liquids are often high in VG, which makes them a little thicker than more PG-heavy juices.
 Most vape pens released these have at least have one coil that can cope with high-VG juices, but with some simpler vape pens, you can run into wicking problems.
 In some cases (like with the V2 Pro Series 3X), there are coils designed for VG or PG e-juices and some that are more well-suited to PG e-juices.
 The refillable entries on this list all have at least one coil that can cope with high-VG e-juice, but it’s something to keep in mind when shopping around.

 All-in-one style e-juice vaporizers have some definite advantages.
 It couldn’t get much simpler if you’re new to vaping, and it means you get everything you need all in one place.
 However, traditional style vape pens have advantages too.
 Unlike with an all-in-one style device, they make it much easier to upgrade because you can easily pick up a new tank.
 Most all-in-one devices perform great (and we would recommend them to new vapers), but if you’re likely to keep vaping, it may be worth getting a more versatile vape pen.

-- What are you vaping?
 If you’re looking for the top e-juice vape pen, you’re probably more interested in avoiding cigarettes than anything else, but vape pens can offer a lot more.
-The Pro Series from V2 and similar devices also support vaping marijuana or concentrates of it, and if you use marijuana medically or recreationally, devices like this are definitely worth considering.
+Some vaporizers also support vaping dry-herb or marijuana concentrates, and if you use marijuana medically or recreationally, devices like this are definitely worth considering.